 Culture is defined as the underlying beliefs, values, assumptions, and ways of interacting that contribute to the unique interpersonal and intellectual environment of a school.
-Culture is shaped by the shared expectations,
+Culture is shaped by the shared expectations, experiences, and philosophies of the school staff as well as the values that guide adult behavior.
+It is expressed through shared attitudes, beliefs, and commitments.
+Culture also includes the organization's vision, values, norms, systems, symbols, language, assumptions, beliefs, and habits.

 The National Center on Safe and Supportive Learning Environments defines school climate as "a broad, multifaceted concept that involves many aspects of the student's educational experience."
-They go on to say, "A positive school climate is the product of a school's attention to fostering safety; promoting a supportive academic, disciplinary, and physical environment; and encouraging and maintaining respectful, trusting, and caring relationships throughout the school community no matter the setting-from pre-K/elementary school to higher education" (retrieved May 7, 2019, https: //safesupportivelearning.ed.gov).
+They go on to say, "A positive school climate is the product of a school's attention to fostering safety; promoting a supportive academic, disciplinary, and physical environment; and encouraging and maintaining respectful, trusting, and caring relationships throughout the school community no matter the setting-from pre-K /elementary school to higher education" (retrieved May 7, 2019, https: //safesupportivelearning.ed.gov).

 Racial equity is both an outcome and a process.
-As an outcome, racial equity is achieved when race no longer determines one's academic outcomes-when every student has what he or she needs to succeed, no matter the color of his or her skin, ethnicity, nationality, or first language spoken.
+As an outcome, racial equity is achieved when race no longer determines one's academic outcomes-when every student has what they need to succeed, no matter the color of their skin, ethnicity, nationality, or first language spoken.
 As a process, schools apply racial equity when students who have been marginalized by structural racial inequities are meaningfully involved in the creation and implementation of the institutional policies and practices that impact their lives.
 When we achieve racial equity, all students, including students of color, are owners, planners, and decision-makers in the systems that govern their lives.
-Equity will be achieved through acknowledgment and accountability for past and current inequities, resulting in all people, particularly those most impacted by racial inequities, being provided the infrastructure needed to thrive.
+Equity will be achieved through acknowledgment and accountability for past and current inequities, resulting in all people, particularly those most impacted by racial inequities, being provided the infrastructureneeded to thrive.